klarsen1/Information/README.md

 Consider a direct marketing program where a *test group* received an offer of some sort, and the *control group* did not receive anything.
 The test and control groups are based on a random split.
 The lift of the campaign is defined as the difference in success rates between the test and control groups.
 In other words, the program can only be deemed successful if the offer outperforms the "do nothing" (a.k.a baseline) scenario.

 The purpose of uplift models is to estimate the difference between the test and control groups, and then using the resulting model to target *persuadables* – i.e., potential or existing clients that are on the fence and need some sort of offer or contract to sign up or buy a product.
 Thus, when preparing to build an uplift model, we cannot only focus on the log odds of *Y*=1 , we need to analyze the *log odds ratio* of *Y*=1 for the test group versus the control group.
 This can be handled by the *net weight of evidence* (NWOE) and the *net information value* (NIV).

+For details, see the file called information.pdf in the Doc directory.

 # Installation
 devtools::install_github("klarsen1/Information", "klarsen1")